AssetMantle/documentation/markdowns/Creators_doc_Terms_APIList.md

 ## Key Terminologies

 * **Bonding Tokens** - The assets on the AssetMantle chain can be created in a permissionless environment.
 The nominal gas fees for on-chain transactions might create an attack vector to possibly unnecessarily mint transactions/spam the assets or related transactions on-chain.
 One such mechanism is to tackle the bonding fees for the purchases.
-Bonding is the process of locking the tokens for a certain period of time.
+Bonding is the process of locking the tokens till they are at the end of their lifecycle and burnt.
 The bonding fees per asset would be **directly proportional to the number of on-chain metadata properties**.

 * **Burn** - An NFT being stored on-chain can't be 'deleted', however it can be 'burned'.
-Due to the immutability nature of blockchain, the asset, once minted, will exist on-chain forever.
-Thus, the Burn mechanism enables you to burn an NFT that can be sent to an inaccessible address that is not accessible by anyone as it is removed from circulation.
+Due to the immutability nature of blockchain, the asset, once minted, will exist forever in transaction history.
+Thus, the Burn mechanism enables you to burn an NFT and will be deleted from the chain state.
 Utilizing the MantleModules, creators can also set up the burn block height as the parameter, which enables them to burn an asset once the particular height is reached.
 You can find more information about the usage of the same [here](#insburnassetburnins)

 ## Types of NFTs and advanced capabilities using MantleModules